okfn-brasil/querido-diario/README.md

 ## Troubleshooting

 ### Non-specific errors when building or running
-Several error is because your user don't is from docker group.
+Several error is because your user is not in the docker group.
 To resolve this, execute the follow command and do logout and login:

 ```console